-While further evidence on all four treatments of interest continues to be gathered and analyzed, the COVID-19 landscape has been evolving so rapidly that currently available data cannot be expected to have evaluated the safety and effectiveness of these drugs in the real-world US population as of the date of this report.
-Important uncertainties that must be considered include: 1) the rapid evolution of SARS-CoV-2 leading to variants with treatment resistance and with different morbidity and mortality impacts; 2) the enrollment of predominantly unvaccinated patients who were generally healthier and lower risk than those in the general population; and 3) the uncertain generalizability of data related to hospitalization rates and other health care resource utilization from studies conducted prior to the advent of the Omicron variant and based predominately or exclusively in countries outside of the US.
-Such issues are compounded by the early phase of evidence generation in which only one Phase III trial has been conducted for each drug in the population of interest at this time.
+While further evidence on all four treatments of interest continues to be gathered and analyzed, the COVID-19 landscape has been evolving so rapidly that currently available data cannot be expected to have evaluated the safety and effectiveness of these drugs in the real-world US population as of the date of this Report.
+Important uncertainties that must be considered include:

+1) the rapid evolution of SARS-CoV-2 leading to variants with treatment resistance and with different morbidity and mortality impacts; 2) the enrollment of generally healthier and lower risk and predominately unvaccinated populations in the clinical trials; 3) the uncertain generalizability of data related to hospitalization rates and other health care resource utilization from studies conducted prior to the advent of the Omicron variant and based predominately or exclusively in countries outside of the US.
+Such issues are compounded by each treatment being supported by evidence from only one Phase III trial at this time.